asciamanna/asciamanna.github.io/talks/barcamp-philly-mob-programming/index.md

 ---
 layout: default
-title: "BarCamp Philly 11 - Mob Programming Talk"
+title: ""
 ---
-### BarCamp Philly 11 - Mob Programming: Whole Team Collaboration
+## Mob Programming: Whole Team Collaboration
-_November 10, 2018 - Philadelphia, PA_
+_BarCamp Philly 11 &bull; November 10, 2018 &mbull; Philadelphia, PA_

 Here you will find all of the material referenced in the Mob Programming talk, as well as additional resources to continue learning about mob programming.